Dodrio: Exploring Transformer Models with Interactive Visualization: Background

 Attention heads are comprised of weights incurred from words when calculating the next representation of the current word~\cite{clarkWhatDoesBERT2019a}, which are known as attention weights.
 Easily interpretable, using attention to understand model predictions across domains is a very popular research area~\cite{xuShowAttend2020, rocktaschelReasoningAboutEntailment2016}.
 In NLP, there has been a growing body of research on attention used as a tool for interpretability across many language tasks~\cite{wiegreffeAttentionNotNot2019, vashishthAttentionInterpretabilityNLP2019, kobayashiAttentionNotOnlyWeight2020}.

-Existing visualization systems and techniques do not visually connect attention mechanisms to linguistic knowledge~\cite{deroseAttentionFlowsAnalyzing2021, tenneyLanguageInterpretabilityTool2020}, we propose novel visualization approaches that foster exploration across semantically and syntactically significant attention heads in complex model architectures.
+Existing visualization systems and techniques do not visually connect attention mechanisms to linguistic knowledge~\cite{tenneyLanguageInterpretabilityTool2020, deroseAttentionFlowsAnalyzing2021}, we propose novel visualization approaches that foster exploration across semantically and syntactically significant attention heads in complex model architectures.
 For example, for every attention head in the 144 heads of BERT, the entry $A_{i,j}$ in the attention map $A$, represents the attention weight from token $i$ to token $j$.
-With 144 $\times$ number of tokens $\times$ number of tokens attention weights in BERT per text instance, it is difficult to conclude anything about what BERT attends to without more context.
-We provide a solution to exploring BERT’s attention mechanisms through interactive visualization with \tool{}.
+With 144 $\times$ number of tokens $\times$ number of tokens attention weights in BERT for each input instance, it is challenging to systematically analyze these attention weights without abstraction and linguistic context. \tool{} aims to address this challenge by applying novel interactive visualization techniques.